This is an average stream flow

 the stream.

-This angler made trail get
+This angler made trail gets

 you along the stream above